 - On a Young Sportsman Hunt, youths must be accompanied by a non-hunting adult 21 years of age or older, who must remain in a position to take immediate control of the hunting device and is not required to have a license.
 Multiple youths may be accompanied by a single qualifying adult.

-- Turkeys must remain intact until checked in.
+- Turkeys must remain intact until tagged and checked in.

 Wildlife Management Areas

 - Many WMAs are open with statewide seasons and bag limits, though some have restricted dates or quota hunts (see WMA section for details).

-- Calling or attempting to call turkeys using any means to mimic the sounds made by turkeys is prohibited from March 1 to opening day of spring turkey hunts on all WMAs.
+- Calling or attempting to call turkeys using any means to mimic the sounds made by turkeys is prohibited from March 1 to the opening day of spring turkey hunts on all WMAs.

 - WMA spring turkey quota hunt application period is from Dec.
 9, 2020 – Jan.
 13, 2021.

 During the fall turkey seasons, a turkey hunter may not be in possession of both archery equipment and shotguns and/or rifles.
-Any turkey harvested during these seasons count toward the county bag limit.
+Any turkey harvested during these seasons, count towards the county bag limit.
 Hunters may move to a different county and hunt turkey after filling their bag limit in a county.

 Fall Turkey Bag Limit:

 One (1) bearded turkey, per county, except that Bledsoe, Bradley, Crockett, Dyer, Giles, Haywood, Lake, Lauderdale, Lawrence, Lincoln, Loudon, McMinn, Monroe, Polk, Shelby, Tipton, Unicoi, and Wayne counties are closed to all fall turkey hunting.

 Thirty (30) minutes before legal sunrise to sunset.

 The following map shows the counties that are open for fall turkey shotgun/archery hunting.
 If a county allows Fall turkey hunting, the turkey may also be harvested with archery equipment during the deer/archery-only season.
 Turkeys harvested during the deer/archery-only season count toward the county bag limit.
 During deer archery-only season, a fall turkey hunter may not be in possession of both archery equipment and firearms.
 Counties closed to Fall turkey hunting: Bledsoe, Bradley, Crockett, Dyer, Giles, Haywood, Lake, Lauderdale, Lawrence, Lincoln, Loudon, McMinn, Monroe, Polk, Shelby, Tipton, Unicoi, and Wayne.